jvendettuoli/plot-planner/README.md

     source venv venv/bin/activate

-Now any modules downloaded will only be present in your virtual envrionment.
+Now any modules downloaded will only be present in your virtual environment.
 So let's download the requirements.
 The following command will install all modules from the requirements.txt file.
 You may need to use `pip3`.

     pip install -r requirements.txt